ventus-ag/docs/_docs/Kubernetes/Autoscaling.md

 deployment.apps/deployment-test created
 ```

-- Use command `kubectl get pods` and look how many pod in running status:
+- Use command `kubectl get pods` and look how many pod are in running status:

 ```
 kubectl get pods